-Figure 212: Reservation Acquire - Data Pointer
+Figure 215: Reservation Acquire - Data Pointer

-Bit Description Data Pointer (DPTR): This field specifies the the location of a data buffer where data is transferred from.
+Bit Description I 127:00 Data Pointer (DPTR): This field specifies the location of a data buffer where data is 127.00 transferred from.
 Refer to Figure 11 for the definition of this field.